Questions and Answers

 Is there any bank financing for non-residents available in Uruguay?

 Hard to get and if no longer than 20 years.
-Only up to 50% of the property value at an interest rate of at least 5 to 6%.
+Only up to 50% of the property value at an interest rate of at least 5 to 6% after showing a minimum of two years of income generated within Uruguay.

 Can you get title Insurance in Uruguay?

-Yes, we work and can connect you with international companies who provide this service.
+Yes, we work and can connect you with international companies who provide this service, but it is usually not necessary as the title system works very well in Uruguay.

 Are there any restrictions or taxes when transferring money?

-No, no restriction on money in or out of the country (Repatriation of Capital).
-Foreign currency can be used: Euros, Dollars etc. No forced currency conversion.
-Banks offer accounts in US Dollars besides the local currency UY Pesos.
+No, no restriction on money in or out of the country (Repatriation of Capital) as long proof of funds is provided.
+Foreign currency can be used: Euros, Dollars, etc. No forced currency conversion.
+Banks offer accounts in US Dollars and Euro besides the local currency UY Pesos.

 Can I buy into the health system?